trsh/MMBVE-API-design-documentation/README.md

 ### Raycast

-`rayCast(float3 origin, float3 direction, float3 lenngth = null, uint lod = null)`
+`Hit hit = rayCast(float3 origin, float3 direction, float3 lenngth = null, uint lod = null)`

 Raycast voxels in streamed in partitions.
 Must be as efficient as possible, because will be probably used for rendering.

 - `origin` origin of the ray
 - `direction` direction to shoot the ray
 - `lenngth` optional length for ray, by default its view distance
 - `lodLevel` optional level of detail, by default is accepts leaf voxels.
-More coarse voxels from tree stracture can be fetched by providing depth level here (TODO)
+More coarse voxels from tree stracture can be fetched by providing depth level here.
+Its properties are interpolated by child voxels.

 ### Load and store